HL7/fhir-shorthand/input/pagecontent/reference.md

 <pre><code>* &lt;Quantity&gt; = {CodeSystem name|id|url}#{code} <i>"{display string}"</i></code></pre>

+The `CodeSystem` corresponds to Quantity.system, `code` to Quantity.code, and `display string` to Quantity.unit.

-Although it appears the quantity itself is being set to a coded value, this expression does in fact set the units of measure.
-This is a consequence of FHIR's definition of the Quantity data type.
+> **Note:** Although this example appears to set the Quantity itself to a coded value, this expression does in fact set the units of measure.
+This is a consequence of FHIR's definition of Quantity *as* a coded data type, rather than *having* a coded data type to represent the Quantity's units of measure.

 **Examples:**